CCurl/s3/README.md

 *** MEMORY ***
-        NOTES: - There are 3 memory areas in s3: CELL, CODE, and ABSOLUTE.
+        NOTES: - There are 3 memory areas in s3: CELL, BYTE, and ABSOLUTE.
                - An address in CELL memory is an index into an array of CELLs (32- or 64-bit).
                - An address in BYTE memory is an index into an array of BYTES.
                - An address in ABSOLUTE memory is an address in the system's memory.
+               - The stacks use CELL addresses 4->64.
+               - The registers CELL addresses 65->90.
+               - CELL addresses 91->VARS_SZ are free.
                - BYTE memory is used for CODE as well.
 Code starts at address 1.
-               - To get the last allocated CODE address, use 0@.
+               - To get the last allocated CODE address (aka - HERE), use 0 l@.
-               - s3 uses CELL addresses 0-99.
-All addresses above that are free to use.
+               - To size of a CELL in bytes, use 1 l@. l@    (a--n)      Fetch CELL n from CELL address a (long fetch). l!    (n a--)     Store CELL n to CELL address a (long store).
-@     (a--n)      Fetch CELL n from CELL address a.
+@     (a--n)      Fetch CELL n from BYTE address a.
-!     (n a--)     Store CELL n to CELL address a. c@    (a--b)      Fetch BYTE b from BYTE address a. c!    (b a--)     Store BYTE b to BYTE address a. w@    (a--w)      Fetch WORD w from BYTE address a. w!    (w a--)     Store WORD w to BYTE address a. m@    (a--b)      Fetch BYTE b from ABSOLUTE address a.
+!     (n a--)     Store CELL n to BYTE address a. c@    (a--b)      Fetch BYTE b from BYTE address a (char fetch). c!    (b a--)     Store BYTE b to BYTE address a (char store). w@    (a--w)      Fetch WORD w from BYTE address a. w!    (w a--)     Store WORD w to BYTE address a. m@    (a--b)      Fetch BYTE b from ABSOLUTE address a.